Amidah: Shortened repetition

-Mode of prayer
+Manner of prayer

-The many laws concerning the Amidah's mode of prayer are designed to focus one's concentration as one beseeches God.
+The laws concerning the Amidah are designed to focus one's concentration as one beseeches God one-on-one.

 Concentration

 Prayer in Judaism is called avodah shebalev ("service of the heart").
-Thus, prayer is only meaningful if one focuses one's emotion and intention, kavanah, to the words of the prayers.
-The Shulchan Aruch thus advises that one pray using a translation one can understand, though learning the meaning of the Hebrew liturgy is ideal.
+Thus, prayer is meaningful only if one focuses one's emotions and intention (kavanah) on the words of the prayers.
+The Shulchan Aruch thus advises that one pray using a translation one can understand (i.e., one's vernacular), but learning the meaning of the Hebrew liturgy is ideal.

-Halakhah requires that the first blessing of the Amidah be said with intention; if said by rote alone, it must be repeated with intention.
-Rema (16th century) wrote that this is no longer necessary, because "nowadays... even in the repetition it is likely he will not have intention".
-The second to last blessing of Hoda'ah also has high priority for kavanah.
+Halakhah requires that the first blessing of the Amidah be said with full intention and attention; if said by rote alone, it must be repeated with intention.
+Moses Isserles (16th century) wrote that this is no longer necessary because "nowadays ... even in the repetition it is likely he will not have intention".
+The second to last blessing of Hoda'ah also prioritizes kavanah.

-When the Amidah is said to oneself in the presence of others, many Jews who wear a tallit (prayer shawl) will drape their tallit over their heads, allowing their field of vision to be focused only on their siddur and their personal prayer.
+When the Amidah is said by oneself in the presence of others, many Jews who wear a tallit (prayer shawl) will drape the tallit over their head, allowing their field of vision to be focused only on the siddur and personal prayer.

 Interruptions

 Interrupting the Amidah is forbidden.
-The only exceptions are in cases of danger or to relieve oneself.
+The only exceptions are in cases of danger or to urgently relieve oneself.
 There are also halakhot to prevent interrupting the Amidah of others; for example, it is forbidden to sit next to someone praying or to walk within four amot (cubits) of someone praying.

 Quiet prayer

-The guideline of quiet prayer comes from Hannah's behavior during prayer, when she prayed in the Temple to bear a child.
-She prayed "speaking upon her heart," so that no one else could hear, yet her lips were moving.
-Therefore, when saying the Amidah one's voice should be audible to oneself, but not loud enough for others to hear.
+The guideline of quiet prayer comes from Hannah's behavior when she prayed in the Temple to bear a child.
+She prayed "speaking upon her heart" so that no one could hear, yet her lips were moving.
+Therefore, when saying the Amidah, one's voice should be audible to oneself but not loud enough for others to hear.

 Standing

-The name "Amidah," which literally is the Hebrew gerund of "standing," comes from the fact that the worshipper recites the prayer while standing with feet firmly together.
-This is done to imitate the angels, whom Ezekiel perceived as having "one straight leg."
-As worshippers address the Divine Presence, they must remove all material thoughts from their minds, just as angels are purely spiritual beings.
-In a similar vein, the Tiferet Yisrael explains in his commentary, Boaz, that the Amidah is so-called because it helps a person focus his or her thoughts.
+The term "Amidah," derived from the Hebrew gerund meaning "standing," refers to the practice of reciting the prayer while standing with one's feet together.
+This posture is believed to mimic the appearance of angels, who, according to the biblical prophet Ezekiel, have "one straight leg."
+As worshippers address the Divine Presence, they must remove all material thoughts from their minds, just as angels are said to be purely spiritual beings.
+Similarly, the Tiferet Yisrael explains in his commentary, Boaz, that the Amidah is so-called because it helps people focus their thoughts.
 By nature, a person's brain is active and wandering.
 The Amidah brings everything into focus.

-The Talmud says that one who is riding an animal or sitting in a boat (or by modern extension, flying in an airplane) may recite the Amidah while seated, as the precarity of standing would disturb one's focus.
+The Talmud says that one who is riding an animal or sitting in a boat (or, by modern extension, flying in an airplane) may recite the Amidah while seated, as the precarity of standing would disturb one's focus.
+Halakha traditionally allows individuals with illnesses or disabilities that prevent them from standing during prayer to pray while seated or, if needed, lying on their side.